canonical/is-charms-contributing-guide/CONTRIBUTING.md

 know how to deal with arbitrary uncaught exceptions and the feedback to users is poor.

 The charm code should handle all known errors, with catching the `Exception` class reserved as a safeguard against unexpected exceptions.
 Actions should use `event.fail` method to feedback the error.
-If the action can result in inconsistent state for the charm and unexpected exception is caught, then set the status to `BlockedStatus`.
-For events, recoverable errors should cause the charm status should be set to `MaintenanceStatus`, unrecoverable errors should set status to `BlockedStatus`.
-In the case of unexpected errors in events, the status should be set to `BlockedStatus`.
+If the action can result in inconsistent state for the charm the unexpected exception is caught and the status set to `BlockedStatus`.
+This will also provide clearer feedback to the user.
+For events, recoverable errors should cause the charm status should be set to `MaintenanceStatus`, unrecoverable errors should set status to `BlockedStatus`, preventing the charm from continuing operating from an unknown state.

-Using `event.fail` to handle action failures allows for clearer feedback to user, and prevent uncaught exceptions set the status of normally functioning charm to `ErrorStatus`.
-Setting the status to `BlockedStatus` in case of unexpected errors prevents the charm from continue operating from an unknown state.

 ```Python